denten-books/plain-text/1-digital.md

 from without: undifferentiated matter like cake is only analog until someone cuts it into pieces.
 Furthermore, the ontological status of cake changes depending on the person doing the cutting.
 The cake is more digital, in a sense, for someone armed with a laser cutter and a microscope.
+Similarly, painting is a perfectly digital visual art if we consider it at the scale of art gallery as a series of discrete, replaceable, and reproducible frames(!) of canvas.[^ln1-art]

+[^ln1-art]: Replaceble and reproducible in the sense that the art gallery perserveres through the loss or sale of individual art works.

 The conundrum reveals a problem in the very formulation of the question: What *is* digital representation?
 Under examination, the properties related to the digital-analog distinction cease constituting an ontological category.
 Rather than a state of being, they indicate a systematic imposition of structure.
 The more appropriate question then is: What *makes* for digital representation?

 From the instrumental point of view, to make something digital is to liberate representation from its medium.
 To digitize means also to allow for "copying